 Language Tests in Japan for International Students

-International students who wish to pursue their studies in Japan ought to give Japanese proficiency tests to get accepted into various institutes.
-English proficiency tests are also required by several colleges and universities to determine the language skills of international students.
-Each test has its grading system and it is advised that students score above the minimum requirement to secure admission to their desired educational institute.
+International students who wish to study in Japan must submit their Japanese proficiency test scores to get accepted into various institutes.
+English proficiency tests are also required by several universities to determine their competencies in communicating in English.
+Each test has its own grading system.
+Students who score above the minimum requirement have higher chances to secure admission to their desired educational institute.

 Japanese Language Tests for International Students